 If you are more of the artistic or creative type, there are some great potential scholarships based on talent for you, as well.
 Many institutions have artistic departments that are able to award talent-based scholarship money to students who excel in theatre, music, art, creative writing, and more.
 In fact, many schools offer these talent-based scholarships in addition to merit-based scholarships you may secure based on your GPA and test scores.

 As you begin to accumulate scholarships, whether local, state-wide, or nation-wide, be sure to inquire with the schools you are interested in attending to see if there are any limitations to how your outside scholarships are accounted for.
-Sometimes you may be awarded a scholarship which can only be used at an institution in the provider’s state or some other specific requirement.
+Sometimes you may be awarded a scholarship that can only be used at an institution in the provider’s state or some other specific requirement.
 Ask how your scholarships are allocated (and what regulations are attached to them) when you are awarded.